 Before Canaan, Brendan interned at AppFund, a seed-stage venture firm focused on the mobile sector.
-Prior to that, he was a senior quantitative analyst at Barclays Capital writing PERL and SQL in real-time on a trading desk to optimize book performance.
-His models drove a 20x ROI.
+Prior to that, he was a senior quantitative analyst at Lehman Brothers and Barclays Capital writing PERL and SQL in real-time on a trading desk to optimize book performance through the financial crisis.

 Brendan received an MBA with distinction from the NYU Stern School of Business, where he specialized in Finance and Entrepreneurship and was a Stern Scholar.
 He also holds an MS in Computer Science from Brown University, and a BA in Political Science from Bowdoin College.

 Skiing, rock climbing, and the Red Sox.
 When not at work, you can find me with my wife chasing our two young boys around, trying to make sure nothing gets broken!